simonepri/geo-maps/README.md

 ## Background
-The purpose of this project is to **progammatically** extract maps from open databases like [OpenStreetMap](www.openstreetmap.org) and then providing you with a ready to use GeoJSON map that fits your needs.
+The purpose of this project is to **programmatically** extract maps from open databases like [OpenStreetMap](www.openstreetmap.org) providing you with a ready to use GeoJSON map that fits your needs.
 Feel free to propose new kind of maps! 🎉